 Requirements needed for permanent residence application

 Soon as the candidate gets an invitation to apply for permanent residence, he or she must undergo medical exams using accredited clinics and medical professionals.
-The result of this exam must be valid at the time he or she submits the application for permanent residence, and when he/she and/or family members arrive in Canada.
+The result of this exam must be valid at the time he or she applies to permanent residence, and when he/she and/or family members arrive in Canada.

 Proof of funds

-Step 3: Check score at Comprehensive Ranking System tool
+Step 3: Check score at the Comprehensive Ranking System tool

 The Comprehensive Ranking System (CRS) is a points-based system that calculates the equivalent score based on the answers an applicant provides in an online tool.

-Assessing a candidate’s qualification using this tool helps provide him or her an idea whether creating an Express Entry profile in the immediate future yields higher chances of getting permanent residence invitation.
-Otherwise, candidate may need to improve his or her language proficiency results or acquire additional educational qualification.
+Assessing a candidate’s qualification using this tool helps provide him or her an idea of whether creating an Express Entry profile in the immediate future yields higher chances of getting a permanent residence invitation.
+Otherwise, the candidate may need to improve his or her language proficiency results or acquire additional educational qualifications.